Small-Loan-Studio/TGO/docs/tgo-events.md

 For Effects that should branch based on world state _before_ acting you can construct simple tests using the logical effect set.

+#### Special Case: SignalToEffect
+If a node has a signal that you would like to chain effects to you can attach a `SignalToEffect` node to make that conversion.
+It has a single zero-parameter function called `trigger` that will run the effects with a configured ID.
+The "parent" for the effect will be the parent node of `SignalToEffect` and then current level will be the currently loaded level.

+#### Special Case: completion callbacks
+> Only interesting as Effect authors.
+If you are only _using_ effects this
+> doesn't impact you at all.

+As a special Effects that are invoked by switch **activation** can return a non-null context to receive a callback when the switch is **deactivated**.
+This is currently only utilized by `AudioEventEffect` where we occasionally need to maintain a reference to the event that was created to issue a stop event.

 ### Trigger Conditions